 7. Fly Ash

-The fly ash primly used as supplementary cementitious material (SCM) in the production of portland cement concrete.
+Fly ash primly used as supplementary cementitious material (SCM) in the production of portland cement concrete.

-Also, it is used in concrete making when used in conjunction with portland cement, contributing to the properties of the hardened concrete through hydraulic or pozzolanic activity, or both.
+Also, it is used in concrete making when used in conjunction with Portland cement, contributing to the properties of the hardened concrete through hydraulic or pozzolanic activity, or both.

 The Brick masonry foundation is mainly used for its cost-effectiveness and its unattractive appearance would not be visible.

-The Foundation made from brick should support the weight of the structure and lateral loads imposed by soil adjacent to foundations.
+The Foundation made from brick should support the weight of the structure and lateral loads imposed by soil adjacent to the foundations.
 Also, it should be sufficiently durable to withstand aggressions from soil and groundwater.